This handbook helps tech startup founders improve their product, growth, recruiting, and fundraising.

-I've spent years sifting through thousands of companies to try to identify what the successful ones have in common.
+I've spent years sifting through thousands of companies to try identifying what the successful ones have in common.
 This handbook represent those findings.
 The data comes from three sources:

 This handbook is widely recommended within Silicon Valley because it contains zero fluff and proposes frameworks many founders haven’t learned before.